-An algorithm for finding all association rules, henceforth referred to as the AIS algorithm, was presented in [AIS93b].
-Another algorithm for this task, called the SETM algorithm, has been proposed in [HS93].
-In this paper, we present two new algorithms, Apriori and AprioriTid, that differ fundamentally from these algorithms.
-We present experimental results, using both synthetic and real-life data, showing that the proposed algorithms always outperform the earlier algorithms.
+that the proposed algorithms always outperform the earlier algorithms.
 The performance gap is shown to increase with problem size, and ranges from a factor of three for small problems to more than an order of magnitude for large problems.
-We then discuss how the best features of Apriori and AprioriTid can be combined into a hybrid algorithm, called AprioriHybrid.
-Experiments show that the AprioriHybrid has excellent scale-up properties, opening up the feasibility of mining association rules over very large databases.
+We then discuss how the best features of Apriori and Apriori-Tid can be combined into a hybrid algorithm, called AprioriHybrid.
+Experiments show that the Apriori-Hybrid has excellent scale-up properties, opening up the feasibility of mining association rules over very large databases.

-The problem of finding association rules falls within the purview of database mining [AIS93a] [ABN92] [HS94] [MKKR92] [S+93] [Tsu90], also called knowledge discovery in databases [HCC92] [Lub89] [PS91b].
-Related, but not directly applicable, work includes the induction of classification rules [BFOS84] [Cat91] [FWD93] [HCC92] [Qui93], discovery of causal rules [CH92] [Pea92], learning of logical definitions [MF92] [Qui90], fitting of functions to data [LSBZ87] [Sch90], and clustering [ANB92] [C+88] [Fis87].
-The closest work in the machine learning literature is the KID3 algorithm presented in [PS91a].
+The problem of finding association rules falls within the purview of database mining [3] [12], also called knowledge discovery in databases [21].
+Related, but not directly applicable, work includes the induction of classification rules [8] [11] [22], discovery of causal rules [19], learning of logical definitions [18], fitting of functions to data [15], and clustering [9] [10].
+The closest work in the machine learning literature is the KID3 algorithm presented in [20].
 If used for finding all association rules, this algorithm will make as many passes over the data as the number of combinations of items in the antecedent, which is exponentially large.
-Related work in the database literature is the work on inferring functional dependencies from data [Bit92] [MR87].
+Related work in the database literature is the work on inferring functional dependencies from data [16].
 Functional dependencies are rules requiring strict satisfaction.
-Consequently, having determined a dependency $X \rightarrow A$ , the algorithms in [Bit92] [MR87]

-consider any other dependency of the form $X+Y\to A$ redundant and do not generate it.
+Consequently, having determined a dependency $X \to A$ , the algorithms in [16] consider any other dependency of the form $X + Y \rightarrow A$ redundant and do not generate it.
 The association rules we consider are probabilistic in nature.
-The presence of a rule $X\to A$ does not necessarily mean that $X+Y\to A$ also holds because the latter may not have minimum support.
-Similarly, the presence of rules $X\to Y$ and $Y\to Z$ does not necessarily mean that $X\to Z$ holds because the latter may not have minimum confidence.
+The presence of a rule $X \to A$ does not necessarily mean that $X + Y \rightarrow A$ also holds because the latter may not have minimum support.
+Similarly, the presence of rules $X \to Y$ and $Y \to Z$ does not necessarily mean that $X \to Z$ holds because the latter may not have minimum confidence.

-There has been work on quantifying the "usefulness" or "interestingness" of a rule [PS91a].
+There has been work on quantifying the "usefulness" or "interestingness" of a rule [20].
 What is useful or interesting is often application-dependent.
-The need for a human in the loop and providing tools to allow human guidance of the rule discovery process has been articulated, for example, in [B+93] [KI91] [Tsu90].
+The need for a human in the loop and providing tools to allow human guidance of the rule discovery process has been articulated, for example, in [7] [14].
 We do not discuss these issues in this paper, except to point out that these are necessary features of a rule discovery system that may use our algorithms as the engine of the discovery process.